-The article captures what Digital Employee Experience technology delivers at enterprise scale.
-A national insurance broker with more than 1,000 retail locations cut outages by 62% across 32 states in a single year, saving close to $14 million.
+The DEX category has established something important: enterprises will pay real money to know about problems faster.
+A national insurance broker with more than 1,000 retail locations cut outages by 62% across 32 states in a single year, saving close to $14 million through earlier signal detection.
 A financial services firm that previously learned about problems through help desk calls now catches them before the first user picks up the phone.
-A health system identified a misconfiguration through synthetic testing before any clinician was affected.
-The numbers are documented, the ROI is real, and the market problem is genuine.
+The pain is large, the buyers are motivated, and the infrastructure investment is justified.

 Detection Proves the Market.
 Resolution Owns It.